-- 420. Trends in Office Management (5).
-Pr., MN 308, MN 309, Junior standing, or permission of instructor.
-Emphasis on business trends and special development in areas of interest to the Administrative Assistant. - 440.
-Organization Theory (5).
+420. Trends in Office Management (5).
+Pr., MN 308 and MN 309, and Junior standing, or permission of instructor.

+Emphasis on business trends and special development in areas of interest to the Administrative Assistant.

+434. Purchasing (5).
+Pr., MT 331, Junior Standing.
+Objectives, control and the direction of industrial purchasing.
+(Same as MT 434)

+MT 434).
+440. Organization Theory (5).
 Pr., MN 310.

-A conceptual analysis of formal organization structure with particular emphasis on management philosophy, managerial functions, business objectives and the social responsibility of management. - 443.
-Labor Management Relations (5).
-Pr., MN 310.
+A conceptual analysis of formal organization structure with particular emphasis on management philosophy, managerial functions, business objectives and the social responsibility of management.

+443. Labor Management Relations (5).
+Pr., MN 310, and Junior standing.
 Analysis of legislation, legal responsibilities of employers and workers.
 Collective bargaining procedures and union-management cooperation.

 444. Collective Bargaining (5).
-Pr., MN 443, Junior standing or permission of instructor.
+Pr., MN 443, and Junior standing or permission of instructor.